jagdsh/aws-security-solutions/acm/README.md

   - Load Balancers (including the ones created by EB)
   - CloudFront distributions
   - APIs on API Gateways
-- SSL certificates is overall a pain to manually manage, so ACM is great to leverage in your
+- SSL certificates is overall a pain to manually manage, so ACM is great to leverage in your AWS infrastructure!
-AWS infrastructure!

 ![ACM](./acm.png)

 ## ACM – Good to know

+**[Troubleshooting]**:

 - Possibility of creating public certificates
   - Must verify public DNS